Help to create a meaningful intergenerational community hub

 Strategic Roles - Outreach within the local community - Liaison with local organisations working in related fields - Impact measurement and project evaluation

 Facilitator Roles ( this would be on a rolling basis, with one or two core students present at each session) - Setting up the session alongside residents - Helping people get to the sessions, e.g. walking with them from their homes - Facilitating session content and/or introducing and supporting external speakers/facilitators

 Cambridge Hub is committed to making our activities inclusive to all students.
 We can make reasonable adjustments to application processes, selection workshops, training sessions, volunteering projects and other activities on a case-by-case basis.

-We also provide ongoing support for the students we work with, so if you have particular accessibility needs, including special educational needs, please do get in touch with Ellie at email@example.com and let us know how we can make the activity more accessible.
+We also provide ongoing support for the students we work with, so if you have particular accessibility needs, including special educational needs, please do get in touch with Isobel at [email protected] and let us know how we can make the activity more accessible.

 All volunteer travel expenses are reimbursed.